smokephisticated/smokephisticated/pages/pieces/bongs/bongs.md

 They come in all different shapes, sizes, and types as well.
 You could buy a glass bong, a silicone bong, a mini bong, a helix bong, a beaker bong… shit, there are even gravity bongs.
 The list goes on and on.

-Luckily for you, we’ve been ripping bongs day and night to find the best bongs on the market.
+Luckily for you, we’ve been [ripping bongs](https://www.urbandictionary.com/define.php?term=bong%20rips){: target="_blank"} day and night to find the best bongs on the market.

 Sure, we may have lost a few – hundred thousand – brain cells along the way, but we have just enough left to write this article.